RhinoSecurityLabs/cloudgoat/scenarios/vulnerable_lambda/README.md

 ## Summary

 In this scenario, you start as the 'bilbo' user.
-You will assume a role with more privelages, discover a lambda function that applies policies to users, and exploit a vulnerability in the function to escalate the privelages of the bilbo user in order to search for secrets.
+You will assume a role with more privileges, discover a lambda function that applies policies to users, and exploit a vulnerability in the function to escalate the prrivileges of the bilbo user in order to search for secrets.

 ## Exploitation Route